-People will usually need to be within 2-3m of the heater to feel the warmth from it, so it is important to consider the location of the heaters to ensure good coverage.
+People will usually need to be within 6-10ft of the heater to feel the warmth from it, so it is important to consider the location of the heaters to ensure good coverage.

-We have a range of mounting options from wall to ceiling, hanging, freestanding and under table – so a combination may well be the best solution for larger areas.
+We have a range of mounting options to suit any scenario from wall to ceiling surface mounting and hanging – so a combination may well be the best solution for larger areas.

 How much do they cost to run?

 The amount of electricity consumed by a patio heater is measured by its wattage (power).
 So a 1000W (or 1kW) heater will consume 1kW of electricity per hour that it is running.
-The average price of 1 kWh of electricity in the UK is currently about 15 pence.
-So, a 2000W (2kW) heater will cost 2 x 15p = 30p per hour to run.
-For heaters with different heat settings the usage could be lower than the stated wattage (for example our 2000W California has a half power setting, so on half power would only consume 1kWh of electricity on this setting).
+The average price of 1 kWh of electricity in the US is currently about 14 cents.
+So, a 2000W (2kW) heater will cost 2 x 14c = 28c per hour to run.
+For heaters with different heat settings, the usage could be lower than the stated wattage (for example our 3000W Manhattan has a half-power setting, so on half power would only consume 1.5kWh of electricity on this setting).